Handling2967/netscape-4-firefox/README.md

 # netscape-ff-userchrome
 A `userChrome.css` theme that brings the classic, nostalgic aesthetic of Netscape Navigator 4.0 to your modern Firefox browser.
-Created and tested for Firefox 152.0.1, future Firefox updates may break functionality
+> **Note:** Created and tested for Firefox 152.0.1, future Firefox updates may break functionality

 ## Installation